caspii/casparwre.de/_posts/2015-03-10-finding-a-domain.md

 layout: post
 title: Using Python to find a free domain
 ---
 I made a simple Python script to create domain names from building blocks and then check if they are free.
-Because this script uses the system ``whois`` command, it will (probably) only run on Linux.

 Here's what you need to do.